niklasstich/master-thesis/chapters/approach.typ

 )<metalama_logging_example>

 == Moyou
-While working on this topic, the Metalama aspect library project Moyou (japanese #text(font: "Noto Sans JP")[模様], transliterated as moyō, meaning pattern or design) was created by the author of this thesis to house the implementations of all the patterns presented in this work.
+While working on this topic, the Metalama aspect library project Moyou (japanese #text(font: "Noto Sans JP")[模様], transliterated as moyō, meaning pattern or design) was created to house the implementations of all the patterns presented in this work.
 The repository of the project is freely accessible at [https://github.com/niklasstich/moyou].

 The Moyou project is largely divided into 5 namespaces:
 - `Moyou.Aspects`, where the actual implementations presented in Sections #ref(<memento>, supplement: none), #ref(<singleton>, supplement: none), #ref(<unsaved_changes>, supplement: none) and #ref(<factory>, supplement: none) can be found,